 - Ditch sugar and go for stevia

 While it can be rather easy to stop eating sweets, we do need a bit of sugar now and then, in our coffee, tea, or homemade desserts.
 Well, do know that there are quite a few natural sugar replacements that are healthier for you and protect your silhouette at the same time.
 Stevia extract, for example, is a great sweetener you can use in any way you like.
-It is usually found in the form of syrup and has a delighting flavor.
+It is usually found in the form of syrup and has a delighting flavour.
 Other healthy sweeteners can be maple syrup, organic honey, and dried dates, which go great when preparing homemade desserts.

 - Trade sunflower oil for healthier oils